 Although there is yet to emerge a literature specific to cities and the 1.5°C target, this goal requires, fundamentally, a broadening of the policy space to harness all available mitigation options across governance scales.
-The challenge of the IPCC Special Report is therefore to examine a much wider array of literature than otherwise might be considered – a burdensome task for the authors, even in the absence of an exponential growth in the literature base.
-Nonetheless, a range of measures do exist in the buildings, transportation, urban form, and waste sectors, each with large supporting literatures that have been partially overlooked so far.
+The challenge of the IPCC Special Report is therefore to examine a much wider array of literature than otherwise might be considered.
+Literatures that ought not to be overlooked are those that examine mitigation options in the building, transportation and waste sectors, and through urban form.
 Only a systematic and transparent approach will uncover their potential and pave the way for meaningful entry points into deep and lasting urban climate change mitigation.